Entrepreneurs are often rejected for SMB loans and traditional bank loans because they're unprepared for the underwriting/approval process.

 Banks will need to see financial statements and reports to understand the past and current financial position of your company.
-Most banks will require you to be cash flow positive or have minimum burn.
+Most banks will require you to be cash flow positive or have manageable cash burn; some may want your business to be profitable.

 These are created by your CPA, usually annually.
 They contain your financial statements as prepared by your auditor.
 They typically come in the form of audited, reviewed, or compiled, depending on how in depth the CPA’s inspection of your books and records was.